 Mineralogical Characteristics of Porphyry-Fertile Plutons: Guichon Creek, Takomkane and Granite Mountain Batholiths, South-Central British Columbia

-The relationship between magmatic processes and ore deposits like copper porphyries has long been the focus of ore deposit research, but past studies have generally concentrated on the local deposit scale.
-This project is looking at processes on the regional district to batholith scale to identify features of enhanced prospectivity, which has not been previously documented in BC.
+The relationship between formation processes and ore deposits like copper porphyries has long been the focus of ore deposit research, but past studies have generally concentrated on the local deposit scale.
+This project looked at processes on the regional district to batholith scale to identify features of enhanced prospectivity, which has not been previously documented in BC.

 A total of 581 apatite grains and 689 titanite grains from 41 samples representing various phases of each batholith were analyzed for major and trace elements.
 The analysis identified their unique geological characteristics and developed exploration tools for subsequent identification of new fertile plutons in BC.

 British Columbia is Canada's largest copper producer and currently exports about one million tonnes of copper concentrate each year from seven mines.
 Finding additional deposits to mine will help BC keep up with forecast increases in global copper demand.

 - Geoscience BC Report 2018-17: Mineralogical and Geochemical Characteristics of Porphyry-Fertile Plutons: Guichon Creek, Takomkane and Granite Mountain Batholiths, south-central British Columbia (NTS 092I, P; 093A, B)

 If you are interested in other Geoscience BC Projects of this type or in this area, try searching through all our projects: